Zion Riverside Food Centre food guide

 They have recently undergone a five-month renovation stretch, but have now reopened, which gives you all the incentive to pay them a visit.
 Here are our picks of food you should try when you’re at Zion Riverside Food Centre.

 1. No. 18 Zion Road Fried Kway Teow

 Image credit: @xtranize

 When talking about the food at Zion Riverside Food Centre, No. 18 Zion Road Fried Kway Teow tops the list without fail.
-Ladened with pork lard and wok hei, many customers fall head over heels for their popular Char Kway Teow ($4/$5/$6).
-Not only is the portion substantial, the dish doesn’t lack in the taste department.
-Every mouthful is a blessing; the matrimony of savoury soya sauce, crispy lard, and a breath of the wok packs a flavoursome mouthful which hits all the right spots.
+Laden with pork lard and wok hei, many customers fall head over heels for their popular Char Kway Teow ($4/$5/$6).
+Not only is the portion substantial, but the dish also doesn’t lack in the taste department.
+Every mouthful is a blessing; the matrimony of savoury soya sauce, crispy lard, and a breath of the wok packs a flavoursome mouthful that hits all the right spots.